Elikill58/Negativity/README.md

 Contact me via Discord private messages (`Elikill58#0743`) or in my server ([join it here](https://discord.gg/KHRVTX2)).

-Suggestions and bug reports can also be filed in [this repository issue tracker](https://github.com/Elikill58/Negativity/issues).
+Suggestions and bug reports can also be filled in [this repository issue tracker](https://github.com/Elikill58/Negativity/issues).

 ## How to install ?